Vanderson7593/mochi-aptitude-test/README.md

 To see the test, use the following link: https://github.com/ilovemochi/Mochi-Test-Front-End-MC

-You can access the app hosted in vercel following this link: https://mochi-aptitude-test.vercel.app/
+You can access the app hosted in vercel, following this link: https://mochi-aptitude-test.vercel.app/

 ## High level used Technologies

 Javascript framework: <a href="https://nextjs.org/">NextJs</a> - a React framework

 UI framework: <a href="https://ant.design//">Ant design</a> - a React UI framework

 ## Getting Started

-First, install dependecies:
+First, install dependencies:

 ```bash
 npm install